rhel-labs/learn-katacoda/user-basics/step2.md

 when calling `groupadd`.
 You cannot use `-a` to append a primary group, as users can only have one primary group.

-In the final step you will practice removing user accounts and groups.
+In the next step you will practice removing user accounts from groups.